openlawteam/docs/docs/api-client/README.md

 "signature + userId/contractId pair stored"
 ```

-### prepareSignature
+### getAccessToken

-Method used in connection with a contract signatory using own Ethereum account (including via [MetaMask](https://metamask.io)) to record an electronic signature and a contract ID, which is a cryptographic hash of the contract, on a blockchain network.
-Upon completion of that transaction for signing the contract and once the transaction hash has been sent back to the server for validation and record-keeping, the signature associated with the transaction is also sent back.
+Method used to retrieve all the access token of each signatory.
+Only the creator of the contract can call this.

 ```
-GET /contract/prepareSignature
+GET /contract/token/:contractId
 ```

 **Parameters**